WHATWG

 • Support of at least two implementers to land the Contribution in the standard, pending editorial revisions.

-• During this stage, a PR to the relevant WHATWG Living Standard will be created.
+• A ready-for-review PR has been posted to the relevant WHATWG Living Standard.

 • The solution is complete and no further work is possible without implementation experience, significant usage and external feedback.